HomeCustomersFair Dealing

 Treating customers fairly

-The principles of Fair Dealing reflect UOB’s time-tested values of Honour, Enterprise, Unity and Commitment, and are not bound by business or geography.
+The principles of fair dealing reflect UOB’s time-tested values of Honour, Enterprise, Unity and Commitment, and are not bound by business or geography.
 In particular, our value of Honour underpins our commitment to delivering the five Fair Dealing Outcomes as set out in the Monetary Authority of Singapore’s (MAS) Guidelines on Fair Dealing.

 From the boardroom to our branches, we put our customers and their financial goals first by: